Chickenpox is a viral infection that causes itching and flu-like symptoms. While the varicella vaccine is

 - if your child has a history of a weak immune system or is immunocompromised due to chronic illness or cancer

-- if your child has a fever greater than 102°F (39°C) or if their fever lasts longer than four days
+- if your child has a fever greater than 102°F (39°C) or if their fever lasts longer than four days or goes away for over 24 hours and then comes back

 - if your child has a stiff neck, confusion, problems breathing, or a rash that’s bleeding